 - To provide the service to you and for managing and quality assuring the service.

-- To email you from time to time about promotions and services which we think may be of interest to you.
+- To email you from time to time about promotions and services which we think may be of interest to you - only if you have given explicit consent to receive news from us via email.

 If you choose to receive information or other communications from us, you can select that option by ticking the relevant box on the registration form.
 You can also contact us at any time if you don't want to receive any more communications from us by using the Contact Us link on the website.